defenseunicorns/uds-leapfrogai/bundles/cpu/README.md

-# CPU-Based UDS Deployment of AI for National Security
+# CPU Bundle for LeapfrogAI

 ## Prerequisites